Skip To Main Content

 CogAT Assessment Window

 DCSD is committed to implementing equitable practices to increase access to advanced/gifted learning opportunities.
-Based on state and national recommendations and requirements, we implement Universal Screening for students in 2nd grade (February).
+Based on state and national recommendations and requirements, we implement Universal Screening for students in 2nd grade (February) and 5th or 6th grade--a student's final year of elementary school (November).

 • NOTE: Requesting this assessment automatically initiates the process to evaluate for Gifted Identification.